Paper airplane icon

 The most popular has to be the Setumbu Hill, around an hour’s drive from the city.
 This particular viewpoint allows you to see the famous UNESCO-listed Borobudur temple, which is a great place to take in the sunrise.

 Be sure to also check out Becici Peak & Bukit Panguk Kediwung.
-For both viewpoints, there is an entrance fee of 10.000 IDR, but it’s well worth it.
+For both viewpoints, there is a small entrance fee/ donation, but it’s well worth it.
+The lush jungle-covered mountainside is a great place to take a short hike and offers some incredible panoramic views.

+Others that are also worth a visit are Punthuk MongkrongPunthuk Sukmojoyo and Purwosari Hill.
 You can also swing by the surreal Serebu Batu, which is filled with all sorts of quirky wooden constructions that resemble Hobbit houses!

 You will need to rent a scooter or take a grab bike out to visit there, and there is some walking involved, too.
 Alternatively, you could hire a driver to create a custom itinerary for you so you can hit up all the best spots.

-4. Stroll Down Jalan Malioboro (Malioboro Street)
+5. Stroll Down Jalan Malioboro (Malioboro Street)

 Two men next to a crumbling wall are playing chess on the street in Yogyakarta, Indonesia